 - But What About the Astronauts?: Averting this is the whole point of the game.

 - Casual Interplanetary Travel: Partly played straight.
 Traveling within the Solar System is much faster than in Real Life.
 Nobody has to worry about supplies.
 On the other hand, stellar bodies move, so distances and travel times depend on their current relative positions.

 - Colony Drop: Not long after establishing colonies on the Moon and Mars, Earth is hit by a giant asteroid that renders it uninhabitable.
 It's later revealed that some plants and insects survived.

 - Death from Above: If your defenses aren't enough to destroy the attacking fighters, your colony will be strafed by them, resulting in a lot of damage and many casualties.
 A large enough attack can depopulate a colony.

-- Frickin' Laser Beams: Fighters and Kill Sats are armed with lasers.
+- Energy Weapon: Fighters and Kill Sats are armed with lasers.

 - Kill Sat: Once you start getting supplies of a rare resource from the only planet/moon that has it, you can build laser satellites that are powerful single-shot defenses that can obliterate a number of enemy fighters before they even get close.